vault27/Foundation/paloalto.md

 - Enable HA widget on a dashboard
 - Sync config
 - Manually suspend node: Device > High Availability > Operational Commands > Suspend local device

+Out of sync state
+Possible when person makes change to active host, does not commit.
+Then someone from Panorama commits amd push configs to both devices.
+But panorama does not touch what we did locally.
+As a result new configuration only on Active device and we have out of sync state.
+Now we can sync from both devices, we need to choose which one is better for us.

 ### Firewall states